 China occupies seven sites in the Spratly Islands.
 It has engaged in island-building and facilitiesconstruction activities at most or all of these sites, and particularly at three of them-Fiery Cross Reef, Subi Reef, and Mischief Reef, all of which now feature lengthy airfields as well as substantial numbers of buildings and other structures.
-Although other countries, such as Vietnam, have engaged in their own island-building and facilities-construction activities at sites that they occupy in the SCS, these efforts are dwarfed in size by China's island-building and baseconstruction activities in the SCS.37
+Figure 1 shows reported military facilities at sites that China occupies in the SCS.
+Although other countries, such as Vietnam, have engaged in their own island-building and facilities-construction activities at sites that they occupy in the SCS, these efforts are dwarfed in size by China's island-building and base-construction activities in the SCS.39

-Other Chinese Actions That Have Heightened Concerns
+Other Actions That Have Heightened Concerns